Matroids and log-concavity: Abstract

 \section{Abstract}

-We show that $f$-vectors of matroid complexes of realizable matroids are strictly log-concave.
+We show that $f$-vectors of matroid complexes of realisable matroids are log-concave.
 This was conjectured by Mason in 1972.
-Our proof uses the recent result by Huh and Katz who showed that the coefficients of the characteristic polynomial of a realizable matroid form a log-concave sequence.
-We also prove a statement on log-concavity of $h$-vectors which strengthens a result by Brown and Colbourn.
+Our proof uses the recent result by Huh and Katz who showed that the coefficients of the characteristic polynomial of a realisable matroid form a log-concave sequence.
+We also discuss the relationship between log-concavity of $f$-vectors and $h$-vectors of matroids.
+In the last section we explain the connection between zonotopal algebra and $f$-vectors and characteristic polynomials of matroids.

-In the last two sections, we give a brief introduction to zonotopal algebra and we explain how it relates to our log-concavity results and various matroid/graph polynomials.